Skip to main content

 In this example:

-• datasource: fixed namespace for all data sources
+• datasources: fixed namespace for all data sources for typescript functions

-• findOne: method to be invoked in entity name
+• findUnique: method to be invoked in entity name

-the workflow is consuming the datasource mongo and finding one document from User entity.
+the workflow is consuming the datasource mongo and finding one document from Post entity.

 To enable this seamless interaction with datasources, the Godspeed Framework allows you to configure data sources within your project.
 For instance, the example mentions the use of the "prisma-as-datastore" plugin to define the "mongo" data source.
 This configuration step ensures that the framework can establish connections and communicate effectively with the specified data source.

-In the above example there is a mongo datasource defined in the project, you are free to name your datasource as you like. a default config of your datasource is present in src/datasources folder.
-To use datasources advance features you configure your datasource.yaml file, to get more details about your specific datasource checkout their respective docs.
+In the above example there is a mongo datasource defined in the project, you are free to name your datasource as you like.
+A default config of your datasource is present in src/datasources folder.

 Example 2: API Datasource axios-as-datasource